Website feedback helps to get actionable insights, opinions, and suggestions provided by visitors or users to improve the website's effectiveness.

 9. Monitor User Behavior Using Web Analytics

-You may not always find what you're looking for if you only use surveys to collect feedback on website since it is subject to participation.
-But to understand how users engage with your brand through the website, you can also monitor website analytics.
+You may not always find what you're looking for if you only use surveys to collect feedback directly on website since it is subject to user participation.
+But to understand how users engage with your brand through the website, you can monitor website analytics.
 This can help you understand several factors to see how your website is performing, such as:

-- Which pages are performing well
+Which pages are performing well

-- Which page do usually users exit the website at
+Which page do users usually exit the website at

-- The number of pages users visit in a single session, etc.
+The number of pages users visit in a single session, etc.

 10. Encourage Feedback with Incentives

 Often, users refrain from investing their time and effort in sharing feedback with brands, especially if there is no incentive for them.
 And this can be a major roadblock in your website feedback strategy.

 To encourage more participation, you can offer your visitors incentives such as: